dikhan/terraform-provider-openapi/docs/major_version_release_notes/openapi_terraform_provider_v1.0.0.md

 # OpenAPI Terraform Provider v1.0.0 release notes

-This version of the OpenAPI Terraform provider integrates Terraform SDK 2.0 major release which includes many breaking changes as specified in the [Terraform Plugin SDK v2 Upgrade Guide](https://www.terraform.io/docs/extend/guides/v2-upgrade-guide.html).
+This version of the OpenAPI Terraform provider integrates Terraform SDK 2.0 major release which includes significant breaking changes as specified in the [Terraform Plugin SDK v2 Upgrade Guide](https://www.terraform.io/docs/extend/guides/v2-upgrade-guide.html).

 This document describes the changes applied in the plugin.